bradh352/ansible-scripts/roles/sonic/README.md

     with an ip address list instead).
 Example:
     `[ "1.2.3.4/24", "2620:3:4:5::6/64" ]`
   * `vlans`: Vlans to assign to an interface.
 The vlan must have been already created using the `sonic_vlans` configuration.
+Cannot be used with `ips`, or `layer3`.
 The value is an array of dictionaries with these keys:
     * `vlan`: Vlan id to use (1-4096), required.
     * `mode`: `tagged`/`untagged`.
 Only a single vlan may be marked as untagged for a single interface.